chroma-sdk/awesome-chroma/README.md

 # Awesome Chroma
-> A curated collection of open-source Chroma SDK apps and resources
+> A curated collection of open-source Chroma SDK apps and resources, as well as official integrations.

 ## Contents

-> :bear: Right now, this project is a little bare.
+> 🐻 Right now, this project is a little bare.
 If you own / know something that fits in the below categories, you are welcome to raise an issue or submit a pull request.

 * [SDK Libraries](#sdk-libraries) 🎨
 * [Apps](#apps) 💻